Controlling conditional expectations by zero-determinant strategies: Introduction

 \section{Introduction}

+Repeated games have succeeded in explaining cooperative behavior in the prisoner's dilemma situation, where defection is more favorable than cooperation \cite{FudTir1991,OsbRub1994}.
+Recently, finite-memory strategies (strategies with finite recall) in repeated games have attracted much attention in game theory, because the rationality of real agents is bounded \cite{Rub1998}.
+In computer science, agents with bounded rationality were modeled by finite automata, and equilibria of such agents have been investigated \cite{Ney1985,Rub1986,KalSta1988,NeyOka1999}.
+In evolutionary biology, evolutionary stability of finite-memory strategies has been mainly focused on \cite{NowSig1992,NowSig1993,IFN2005}.
+The class of memory-one strategies contains several representative strategies in the repeated prisoner's dilemma game, such as the Grim Trigger strategy \cite{Fri1971}, the Tit-for-Tat strategy \cite{RCO1965,AxeHam1981}, and the Win-Stay Lose-Shift strategy \cite{NowSig1993}.
+Moreover, longer-memory strategies have recently been investigated since longer memory enables agents more complicated behavior \cite{LiKen2013,YBC2017,HMCN2017,MurBae2018,MurBae2020}.

-Zero-determinant (ZD) strategies are memory-one strategies in repeated games which unilaterally enforce linear relations between expected payoffs \citep{PreDys2012}.
-Since the discovery of ZD strategies in 2012, much extension has been done, including extension to multi-player multi-action games \citep{HWTN2014,PHRT2015,Guo2014,McAHau2016,HDND2016}, extension to games with imperfect monitoring \citep{HRZ2015,MamIch2019,UedTan2020}, extension to games with a discounting factor \citep{HTS2015,McAHau2016,IchMas2018,MamIch2020}, extension to asynchronous games \citep{McAHau2017,You2017}, extension to linear relations between moments of payoffs \citep{Ued2021}, and extension to long-memory strategies \citep{Ued2021b}.
-In addition, evolutionary stability of ZD strategies, such as extortionate ZD strategy and generous ZD strategy, in the repeated prisoner's dilemma game has been substantially investigated \citep{StePlo2012,HNS2013,AdaHin2013,StePlo2013,HNT2013,SzoPer2014}.
-Human experiments also compared performance of extortionate ZD strategy and that of generous ZD strategy \citep{HRM2016,WZLZX2016}.
-Furthermore, mathematical properties of the situation where several players take ZD strategies were investigated \citep{HDND2016,UedTan2020}.
+In 2012, two physicists, William Press and Freeman Dyson, discovered a novel class of memory-one strategies, called zero-determinant (ZD) strategies, in the infinitely repeated prisoner's dilemma game \cite{PreDys2012}.
+Counterintuitively, ZD strategies unilaterally control expected payoffs of players by enforcing linear relations between expected payoffs.
+Since the discovery of ZD strategies, many extensions have been done, including extensions to multi-player multi-action stage games \cite{HWTN2014,PHRT2015,Guo2014,McAHau2016,HDND2016}, extensions to games with imperfect monitoring \cite{HRZ2015,MamIch2019,UedTan2020}, extensions to games with a discounting factor \cite{HTS2015,McAHau2016,IchMas2018,MamIch2020}, extensions to asynchronous games \cite{McAHau2017,You2017}, an extension to linear relations between moments of payoffs \cite{Ued2021}, and an extension to long-memory strategies \cite{Ued2021b}.
+In addition, evolutionary stability of ZD strategies, such as extortionate ZD strategy and generous ZD strategy, in the repeated prisoner's dilemma game has been substantially investigated \cite{StePlo2012,HNS2013,AdaHin2013,StePlo2013,HNT2013,SzoPer2014}.
+Human experiments also compared performance of extortionate ZD strategy and that of generous ZD strategy \cite{HRM2016,WZLZX2016}.
+Furthermore, mathematical properties of the situation where several players take ZD strategies were investigated \cite{HDND2016,UedTan2020}.